tessercat/daoistic-book/book.md

 ## English

-A blessing is as bad as blame, good is as selfish as evil.
+Privilege is as dangerous as punishment, good is as selfish as evil.

 What were they saying
-about favour and disgrace?
+about privilege and punishment?

 Privilege is a put down.

-When getting it was trouble
+When getting it means trouble
-or losing it was trouble,
-they were right to say
-that blessings and blame are trouble.
+and forgetting it means trouble, they were right to say that privilege and punishment are dangerous.

 Why did they say
 that good is as selfish as evil?